webguru103/smooch-docs/pages/guide/ott-messengers.md

 ## This guide

-The below guides briefly introduce you to each channel, and show you how to integrate each of these channels to smooch through the dashboard UI. **It's also possible to configure these integrations [via the REST API](/guide/configuring-messaging-channels/).**
+The below guides briefly introduce you to each channel, and show you how to integrate each of these channels to Smooch through the dashboard UI. **It's also possible to configure these integrations [via the REST API](/guide/configuring-messaging-channels/).**

 OTT Channels:
 - [Facebook Messenger](/guide/ott-messengers/#facebook-messanger)